-The occurrence of problems with laser treatment over dermal fillers is unpredictable.
+The occurrence of problems with laser treatment and other skin rejuvenation treatments over dermal fillers is unpredictable.
 It is essential that you inform your NoviSkin physician if you have ever been injected with dermal fillers.

 Distortion of Anatomic Features – Laser skin treatments can produce distortion of the appearance of tattoos and permanent make-up such as liners used on lips, eyelids and eyebrows.
 Please inform Dr Duvenage, Dr Nadesan and staff of such at each treatment session

-Although the majority of patients do not experience these complications, you should discuss each of them with your NoviSkin physician to make sure you understand the risk, potential complications and consequences of laser skin treatment.
+Although the majority of patients do not experience these complications during skin rejuvenation treatments or skin resurfacing treatments, you should discuss each of them with your NoviSkin physician to make sure you understand the risk, potential complications and consequences of laser skin treatment.

 Pain – Patients usually experience a hot prickling sensation of the skin with Fraxel™ laser treatment.
 Topical anaesthetic ointment and a cooling device are used to help control the discomfort during treatment.
 Depending on patient feedback during the procedure, the energy settings of the laser can be adjusted to minimize any painful sensation.
 For several hours after the procedure, the patient may feel a stinging sensation similar to mild sunburn.